foxwy/QELM-VQELM/README.md

 ---

-This code is for the paper "Variational Quantum Extreme Learning Machine", under review in -*Neurocomputing*, more implementations will be given after the paper is accepted.
+This code is for the paper "Variational Quantum Extreme Learning Machine", under review in *Neurocomputing*, more implementations will be given after the paper is accepted.

 #### File Structure

 ---

-> ***1. basic_function***: some basic execution functions, such as dataset reading and processing, ELM functions, and constructing nonlinear feature maps;
+> ***1. basic_function***: some basic execution functions, such as dataset reading and processing, ELM functions, and nonlinear feature mapping function;
 >
 > ***2. dataset***: the dataset file for reading;
 >